 Getting Around During the Langkawi Rainy Season

 Getting around during the Langkawi rainy season is pretty much the same as getting around during the non-rainy season.
-With no public transportation available, you will be renting a car, motor bike or taking taxis (including Uber and Grab) to get anywhere outside of deemed walking distance.
+With no public transportation available, you will be renting a car, motor bike or taking taxis (including Grab) to get anywhere outside of deemed walking distance.
 Your hotel should be able to accommodate you with a daily rental of wheels of your choice, so you can be more spontaneous.
 But do be careful as the roads can get quite slippery and driving at reasonable speeds is in everyone’s best interest.
 Especially the various island wildlife.